 To import participants we recommend that you follow these steps:

-1. Download the Data Dictionary CVS file.
+2. Download the Data Dictionary CVS file.
+Select the type of file you are uploading from the pulldown window and click on “Dictionary”.
 This file has all the information for variables that can be uploaded and, most importantly, the format of the variables and the correct options for all categorical variables.
-You will use this dictionary as guide to make sure you enter all data correctly in the import file.
+You will use this dictionary as a guide to make sure you enter all data correctly in the import file.
 Pay close attention to the expected format of these variables including letter case.
 The import tool will give you an error if you use the wrong format.

-3. Save and upload the Pre-Formatted CSV file.
+3. Select and upload the Pre-Formatted CSV file.
+Use the pulldown menu to tell Ripple which data is being uploaded.
+Then select the time zone where you are located.
+If you are uploading data for a remote team, select the time zone for the coordinating site.
+This helps the dates be converted accurately.
+Then click Choose the File and find the file on your computer.
+Ripple will complete a series of tests.
 If the system encounters any errors due to incorrect data format or incorrect data for categorical variables (e.g., writing Boy instead of Male in the gender variable) the data will not import and Ripple will give you a statement regarding the error.

-4. Once the database is error free Ripple will show you a copy of the database that was uploaded and will ask you to confirm the upload.
-After confirming your data should be uploaded.
+4. Once the database is error free Ripple will tell you that the import can proceed and the Import button will be activated.
+After clicking on the import button, your data should be uploaded.

-- If you are adding participants to a new study, do the data import after setting up the study so that all the custom variables are included in the upload database.
+- If you are adding participants to a new study, do the data import after setting up the study so that all the custom variables are included in the study template.

 - Do a test with one or two participants to make sure your data format is correct before creating a full data import file.